umbraco/rfcs/cms/0027-the-future-of-search.md

 ## Out of Scope

-We do only initially plan to ship a single implementation of the search abstraction, which will be based on Examine to be backward compatible.
+We only initially plan to ship a single implementation of the search abstraction, which will be based on Examine to be backward compatible.

 We will not support other search providers in the initial release.